-Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.A Effective June 1, 2023 UnitedHealthcare Community Plan Coverage Determination Guideline Page 3 of 89
+Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.B UnitedHealthcare Community Plan Coverage Determination Guideline

 Application for Ohio OH UHC

 This Medical Policy only applies to the state of Ohio.
 Any requests for services that are stated as unproven or services for which there is a coverage or quantity limit will be evaluated for medical necessity using Ohio Administrative Code 5160-1-01.